inversify/InversifyJS/wiki/container_api.md

 expect(gameContainer.get<Katana>(JAPAN_EXPANSION_TYPES.Katana).name).to.eql("Katana");
 ```

+## container.applyCustomMetadataReader(metadataReader: interfaces.MetadataReader): void

+An advanced feature....
+See [middleware](https://github.com/inversify/InversifyJS/blob/master/wiki/middleware.md).
+## container.applyMiddleware(...middleware: interfaces.Middleware[]): void

+An advanced feature that can be used for cross cutting concerns.
+See [middleware](https://github.com/inversify/InversifyJS/blob/master/wiki/middleware.md).

+## container.bind\<T>(serviceIdentifier: interfaces.ServiceIdentifier\<T>): interfaces.BindingToSyntax\<T>

+## container.createChild(containerOptions?: interfaces.ContainerOptions): Container;

+Create a [container hierarchy ](https://github.com/inversify/InversifyJS/blob/master/wiki/hierarchical_di.md).
+If you do not provide options the child receives the options of the parent.
-## container.get<T>(serviceIdentifier: ServiceIdentifier<T>): T
+## container.get\<T>(serviceIdentifier: interfaces.ServiceIdentifier\<T>): T

 Resolves a dependency by its runtime identifier.
-The runtime identifier must be associated with only one binding and the binding must be syncronously resolved, otherwise an error is thrown:
+The runtime identifier must be associated with only one binding and the binding must be synchronously resolved, otherwise an error is thrown:

 ```ts
 let container = new Container();